Who Wants to Be a Millionaire (American game show): 2020 reboot

-A 2020 reboot of the show featuring celebrity guests playing for charity is produced by Kimmel, who is also the host, Davies and Mike Richards.
-Nine episodes were filmed without an audience in two days mid March 2020, just before California issued a stay-at-home order due to the COVID-19 pandemic.
+A 2020 reboot of the show featuring celebrity guests playing for charity is executive produced by Kimmel, who is also the host, Davies and Mike Richards, with the latter leaving the position after the first season.
+Nine episodes were filmed without an audience within two days from March 13 to 15, 2020, just before California issued a stay-at-home order due to the COVID-19 pandemic.
 Partly due to this change, the "Ask the Audience" lifeline was removed.
-A new lifeline, "Ask the Host", was introduced.
-The celebrities featured in the first season were Eric Stonestreet, Will Forte, Nikki Glaser, Jane Fonda, Anthony Anderson, Ike Barinholtz, Hannibal Buress, Catherine O'Hara, Dr. Phil, Kaitlin Olson, Lauren Lapkus, Anderson Cooper, and Andy Cohen, the latter two of which played as both contestants and supporters.
+A new lifeline, "Ask the Host", was introduced as its replacement instead.
+The celebrities featured in the first season were Eric Stonestreet, Will Forte, Nikki Glaser, Jane Fonda, Anthony Anderson, Ike Barinholtz (who later won the top prize with his dad, Alan, on August 14, 2024), Hannibal Buress, Catherine O'Hara, Dr. Phil, Kaitlin Olson, Lauren Lapkus, Anderson Cooper, and Andy Cohen, the latter two of which played as both contestants and supporters.

 On May 21, 2020, Deadline reported that the revival was given an order for a second season, to air during the 2020–21 television season.
 On June 17, 2020, it was announced that the second season of Who Wants to Be a Millionaire was scheduled to air on Sunday nights at 9:00 p.m.
 ET starting Fall 2020.
 ABC announced in August 2020 that the second season would premiere on October 18.
 In addition to celebrity contestants playing for charity as they did in the first season, the second season had "frontline heroes" also playing for the $1,000,000 prize.

-The celebrities that appeared in the second season of the reboot were Tiffany Haddish, Julie Bowen, Ray Romano, Rebel Wilson, Joel McHale, and David Chang, the latter of which became the 1st celebrity on the show to win the top prize for his charity, Southern Smoke Foundation.
+The celebrities that appeared in the second season of the reboot were Tiffany Haddish, Julie Bowen, Ray Romano, Rebel Wilson, Joel McHale, and David Chang, the latter of which became the first celebrity on the show to win the top prize for his charity, Southern Smoke Foundation, which occurred on November 29, 2020.

-A report published on January 20, 2022 stated that ABC had put the revival on an indefinite hiatus.
-Although there are no current plans to make new episodes, the network has left the door open for future episodes.
+A report published on January 20, 2022, stated that ABC had put the revival on an indefinite hiatus; however, the network has left the door open for future episodes.
+Despite this, on January 26, 2023, Davies posted on Instagram congratulating Kimmel for the 20th anniversary of his late-night talk show Jimmy Kimmel Live! and also added that they are both still working together on Millionaire, hinting that the show will likely return with Kimmel at some point in the future.
+On May 3, 2024, it was announced that the series would be revived once again for its 25th anniversary, with Kimmel returning as host, and featuring celebrity contestant duos and the return of the studio audience.
+The new season premiered on July 10, 2024.

+On April 22, 2025, it was announced that the revival was renewed for a fourth season, and would once again consist of a pair of two celebrity contestants playing for $1 million.
+The fourth season premiered on July 23, 2025.

+As of September 25, 2025, Oscar Nuñez and Kate Flannery are the most recent million-dollar winners on the US version of Millionaire.